wenfangdu/demo-vue-eslint-force-dot-vue-extension-in-imports/README.md

 npm ci
 npm run lint
 ```
-You should get two eslint errors in `App.vue`.
+You should get three eslint errors in `App.vue`.
 The repo intentionally holds code that fails linting to demonstrate that the .vue forcing on imports is working.

 ## I have an existing project and I want to add forcing .vue extension in it.
 What to copy from this repo?